csun/csun.io/_posts/2018-7-16-custom-mechanical-keyboard.md

 layout: post
 title: Building a (Very) Custom Mechanical Keyboard
 permalink: /2018/07/16/custom-mechanical-keyboard.html
-excerpt: The 1st iteration of the Ellipsis series of keyboards.
+description: The 1st iteration of the Ellipsis series of keyboards.
 category: keyboards
 ---